Non-equilibrium steady states with a spatial Markov structure: Introduction

+Moreover, the mixture measure $\Lambda^n_{\theta_L,\theta_R}$ in \eqref{kmpness} is in turn the stationary measure of a Markovian dynamics on the space of parameters $(\theta_1,\ldots,\theta_n)\in [\theta_L,\theta_R]^n$.
+This dynamics of the parameters is then called the ``hidden temperature'' model \cite{davide1} or in more general setting, the ``hidden parameter'' model \cite{giardina2024intertwining}.

-In the context of the (both discrete and continuous) harmonic model, a representation as in \eqref{kmpness} exists, and in that context, the measure $\Lambda^n_{\theta_L,\theta_R}$ is available in closed form and given by the joint distribution of the order statistics of $n$ independent uniforms on the interval $[\theta_L,\theta_R]$ (where we assume $\theta_L<\theta_R$).
+In the context of the (discrete or continuous) harmonic model, a representation as in \eqref{kmpness} exists, and moreover, in that context, the measure $\Lambda^n_{\theta_L,\theta_R}$ is available in closed form and given by the joint distribution of the order statistics of $n$ independent uniforms on the interval $[\theta_L,\theta_R]$ (here we assume $\theta_L<\theta_R$).
 In \cite{carinci2023large}, a class of generalized harmonic models is introduced, where also the mixture measure $\Lambda^n_{\theta_L,\theta_R}$ is explicit and given by an ordered Dirichlet distribution.
+Other models in which the NESS can be written as a stochastic mixture of product measures include the boundary-driven symmetric exclusion process \cite{floreani2023non} and the boundary-driven inclusion process \cite{giardina2024intertwining}.
+In both these models (as well as in the KMP model), the mixture measure cannot be obtained explicitly as it is the case for the harmonic models (on the chain), but it can only be characterized implicitly as the stationary measure of the hidden parameter model.